mcello23/cypress-amazon/README.md

 # How to run this test

-Download this repo and open it in `Visual Studio Code` as the IDE which I recommend using.
+Download this repo and open it in `Visual Studio Code` as the IDE that I recommend using.

 After Opening VS Code, go to `File > Open Folder` and select the folder where everything is extracted.